 Always the top.
-The majority of our work is residential, and we still try to get all the safe windows with a mop and squeegee… though we are always finding new windows that “need” to be cleaned with pure water.
+The majority of our work is residential, and we still try to get all the safe windows with a mop and squeegee, although we are always finding new windows that “need” to be cleaned with pure water.

 Whats your favorite part about WaterFed®?

-Are there any tricks you have learned while you’ve had you system that helps you?
+Are there any tricks you have learned while you’ve had your system that helps you?

 Just being confident that pure water really works was a big learning curve for us.
 We had been cleaning with a squeegee for a long time, so we were skeptical.
-But if there are spots left on a window after using put water, it’s almost always operator error.
+But if there are spots left on a window, it’s almost always operator error.
 We also love having the steel wool pad holders on the neck of our poles to ensure that the windows are getting a good scrub, especially for first-time customers.

 On any given job, how many times might you have to reposition the pole?

-When we are doing the outside of an entire job with pure water we change the height of the pole dozens of times.
-Both of our poles adjust height quickly, though, so I’ve not spent a lot of time to think about it.
-For the work we are doing (4 stories and below) I wouldn’t want to run a modular pole.
+When we are doing the outside of an entire job with pure water, we change the height of the pole dozens of times.
+Both of our poles adjust their height quickly, though, so I’ve not spent a lot of time to think about it.
+For the work we are doing (4 stories and below), I wouldn’t want to run a modular pole.